 7. If you like hiking, spend some nights at the DOC managed huts

 DOC or the Department of Conservation is a government body which manages many of New Zealand’s public lands and National Parks.
 In some of these locations, they also manage a group of huts, which are basically places you can sleep overnight for a small fee.
-The fee varies depending on the hut, but is usually around $30 NZD per person (approximately $20 USD).
+The fee varies depending on the hut, but is can be around $10 – $30 NZD per person (they’re sometimes more depending on popularity!)

 What do you get?

 A comfortable mattress in a shared dorm, access to a stovetop to cook your own food and honestly?
 Some of New Zealand’s most beautiful views.

 Psst: if you want to do this, check the DOC website for more information.
 You can book ahead for some huts (make sure to do this if possible!) and other huts work on a first-come-first-serve basis.

 Views from one of New Zealand’s most famous huts, Mueller Hut in Aoraki / Mt Cook National Park!

 8. If you’re planning on staying at a couple of DOC’s huts, consider a Backcountry Hut Pass

 You can purchase these passes for a 6-month or 12-month period, and they allow you unlimited use of most of the huts and campsites.
 The 6-month pass costs $92 NZD pp and the 12-month pass costs $122 NZD pp.

 There are discounts for Youth, and also discounts for members of the YHA (see number 6 above!)